undus5/hugo-pure/content/v/_index.md

 +++
+description = "Posts in this section won't be listed in RSS and Home, but can be accessed."
 +++

-Posts in this section won't be listed in RSS and Home, but can be accessed.